What is your name and your current occupation?

 What part of your job do you like best?
 Why?

-There are two things I like in this business: writing for good shows and writing my own stuff.
-Getting a job on a good show is the best thing ever.
+There are two things I like in this business: writing for quality shows and writing my own stuff.
+Getting a job on a quality show is the best thing ever.
 A good show has funny designs, characters of depth, and is based on a novel concept.
-It’s helmed and staffed by knowledgable people who are dedicated to originality, creativity, and envelope-pushing.
+It’s helmed and staffed by knowledgeable people who are dedicated to originality, creativity, love of the medium, and envelope-pushing.
 This is what I look for in a cartoon show!
-Aside from working on a good show, I like working on my own stuff because I believe it embodies the traits of a good show.
+Aside from working on a quality cartoon show, I like working on my own stuff because I believe it embodies the traits of a good show.
 At least, that is always my aim.

 What part of your job do you like least?
 Why?

-Most of what I do as a freelance writer is write on shows that I think are crap or…mostly crap.
+Truthfully, much of what I do as a freelance writer is write on shows that I think are mediocre… they’re not good, they’re not bad, they just exist.
 Sad, but true.
-I write strictly for the paycheck.
+On such shows, I end up writing strictly for the paycheck.
 This is what I like the least.
-I do the best I can with whatever I am given, but it is often a losing battle.
-If the people at the top of the ladder don’t understand what it takes to make a good cartoon, it’s not going to happen.
-The animation business is bursting at the seams with mediocrities.
-True visionaries are hard to come by.
+I always do the best I can with whatever I am given, but it is often a losing battle.
+If the key creatives involved don’t have a thorough understanding of what it takes to make a good cartoon and the will and dedication to do it, it’s not going to happen.
+Much of the time, the animation channels are filled with such mediocre offerings.
+Truly visionary shows are hard to come by.
+It can be frustrating from an artistic perspective.

 Mostly, a keyboard.
 Sometimes a pen and paper.
-My chosen writing software is Screenwriter, although I have my issues with it.
+My chosen writing software is Final Draft, although I have used Screenwriter too.
+As a writer, it’s less about the technology and more about personal inspiration.

 What is the most difficult part for you about being in the business?

-The most difficult part for me is dealing with certain broadcasters, producers, and production people who don’t understand how to make a proper cartoon.
-(Yes, it’s time for a rant.)
+The most difficult part for me is creative differences and the arguments that can happen dealing with how to make a proper cartoon.
 Recently, I have come head to head, on many different projects in the last year or two, with one of the biggest problems facing cartoons today: script length and its result on pacing.
-Everyone these days is hung up on 11 minute episodes.
-Fine.
-Whatever.
+Everyone these days is using 11 minute episodes as standard length.
 But, what’s the best script length for an 11 minute ep?
-IMO…13 pages.
-Even that might be too long.
+IMO… 13 to 15 pages.
+Even that can be too long.
 Why?
 Because animation is NOT a writers medium.
 It is an artist’s medium.
-Figure it out industry people.
+Cartoon magic happens in the storyboard.
 Storyboard artists need to have wiggle room to add in character bits and gags, which is the stuff people love.
-When the script clocks in at 20 pages what gets cut?
+When an 11 minute script clocks in at 20 pages what gets cut?
 Character and gags, that’s what.
 All that’s left is story.
-To make matters worse, it’s usually a 30 minute story getting shoe-horned into 11 minutes.
+To make matters worse, it’s often a 30 minute story getting shoe-horned into 11 minutes.
 So the show has to be paced at breakneck speed from beginning to end with no pauses or rests.
 The entire storyboarding process is ruined.
-And everytime I complain about it, I get the same excuse from executives, “Oh kids these days are used to the fast paced editing because of video games.
+I have raised this issue in meetings and often heard the same excuse: “Oh kids these days are used to the fast paced editing because of video games.
 Kids can follow it.
 Kids love it!
 We love a fast paced show!”
-Bullshit.
-Don’t let them try to fool you.
-This is nothing short of negligence towards our children.
+I disagree.
+It’s like negligence towards children.
 There are several cartoon shows that my children are not allowed to watch because of the seizure-inducing pacing.
-Go watch a classic cartoon movie or tv show from thirty years ago (or more) and see how they’re paced.
-Now watch a modern movie or tv show.
+Go watch a classic cartoon movie or TV show from the past and see how they’re paced.
+Now watch a modern movie or TV show.
 Then tell yourself that modern pacing is “better”.
-It’s sheer negligence on the part of producers and broadcasters.
-Kids love it…yeah, kids love sugar too, but we don’t feed them sugar all day long, do we?

 In your travels, have you had any brushes with animation greatness?

 I’m not interested in fawning over people.
-There’s lots of undiscovered animation greatness out there.
+There’s lots of undiscovered animation greatness and talent out there.
 Look for it.

 Describe a tough situation you had in life.

-Any side projects you’re working on or hobbies you’d like to share details of?
+Any side projects you’re working on that you’d like to share details of?

-I collect vinyl records and I’m working on a kids eBook app with Global Mechanic.
+I collect vinyl records and I’m working on a kids book and eBook app with Global Mechanic called “A Sweet Story”.

 Any unusual talents or hobbies like tying a cherry stem with your tongue or metallurgy?